How to adventure solo

 Hiking

-It’s easy to make noise hiking with a friend gabbing away, but on your own it's a different story.
-I’m not one to be singing loudly to myself so I clap.
-Loud claps every so often, especially before turning any corner or around loud streams of running water.
-For a while I thought the claps were overkill until I clapped as I made my way around a corner to see a black bear taking off - I was glad to have made my presence known early.
+On the trail itself, since I’m not really one to talk or sing outloud to myself, I clap loudly as I hike.
+I make loud claps every so often, especially before turning any corner or around loud streams of running water.
+For a while I thought this was overkill until I clapped as I made my way around a corner to see a black bear taking off - I was glad to have made my presence known early.
 Being familiar with the wildlife you’re likely to encounter and knowing what to do is a given, regardless if you’re solo or not.

 InReach Breadcrumb Trail

-If I’m hiking something challenging or super remote, I really like using my InReach mini bread-crumb feature.
-It tracks your progress in real-time, dropping a series of GPS coordinates as you hike that friends can track online.
+This feature was my main reason for buying the InReach - it tracks your progress in real-time, dropping a series of GPS coordinates as you hike that friends and family can track online.
 I have mine set to drop a pin every 10 minutes which is a good balance of detailed tracking while also being mindful of battery conservation.
 I only use this feature when hiking alone as each crumb can cost up to $0.10, depending on the subscription plan you have with Garmin.
+This gives me confidence that if something happened and I couldn’t hit the SOS button myself, someone easily has my last known coordinates.

 Kayaking